 The biology and behaviour of pet rabbits is very similar to that of wild rabbits, so it’s very important that we understand and consider their natural habitat and behaviour to ensure that they’re as happy and healthy as possible.

-People don’t realise that rabbits are incredibly social animals and, like humans, they can suffer from loneliness.
+Rabbits are incredibly social animals and, like humans, they can suffer from loneliness.
 Many owners keep a rabbit alone in a hutch, but this leads to a miserable lifestyle for rabbits.
 Rabbits have complex social lives and are happiest in company – therefore, rabbits should ideally live in friendly pairs or groups.

-Did you know that in the wild 70% of a rabbit’s time above ground is spent searching out, or ‘foraging’, for high fibre food such as grass, hay, plants, herbs and bark?
+In the wild 70% of a rabbit’s time above ground is spent searching out, or ‘foraging’, for high fibre food such as grass, hay, plants, herbs and bark?

 This ‘foraging’ behaviour helps to keep rabbits busy, stimulated and exercised and so the right diet is essential to rabbits’ emotional happiness.

 Rabbits are Fibrevores.
 They require high levels of dietary fibre to avoid painful dental disease, obesity, poor digestion and boredom.
 Your rabbit’s diet should consist of 80% fresh hay or grass, 15% suitable fresh greens, with only 5% dry mix (pellets NOT muesli).
 This will ensure your bunny is healthy and happy.